FAQ

 Q: How many people are in the team that maintains EAS?

-A: EAS was created by yours truly in almost 20,000 hours by now - the time watching episodes, hanging around in discussion forums and answering e-mails not even included.
+A: EAS was created by yours truly in some 20,000 hours by now - the time watching episodes, hanging around in discussion forums and answering e-mails not even included.
 However, it wouldn't have been possible without the assistance of countless individuals who have made available images, information and encouragement and who receive their due credit on the Acknowledgements page.

 The research and preparation for many articles was done by Jörg Hillebrand.
 The Starfleet Museum, as a distinct sub-site, was created by Masao Okazaki, the ASDB is the work of a group of individuals listed on the project's About Us page, and the works in the Fan Fiction section were penned by various people that are far more capable writers than I would be.